sungpilpaek/flask_restful/README.md

 ## Running the tests

-Pytest is used for testing framework.
+Pytest is used for the testing framework.
 To run a test suite, type below command in a flask_restful folder.
 ```
 python run_pytest.py
 ```